 Escalating US-China trade war sends stocks plunging

+The Dow and S&P 500 index each fell more than 2% as investors sold trade-sensitive shares in a broad sell-off that extended the market's slide into a second week.

+Technology stocks led the way lower, with digital storage companies and chipmakers among the big decliners.
+Heavy equipment makers Deere and Caterpillar drove losses in the industrial sector.

-The world's largest economies had seemed on track to resolve the ongoing trade dispute that was cutting into consumers' wallets and corporate balance sheets.
-Investor confidence that the two sides were close to a resolution have helped push the market to its best yearly start in decades.
+The world's largest economies had seemed on track to resolve the ongoing trade dispute that has raised prices for consumers and pinched corporate profit margins.
+Investor confidence that the two sides were close to a resolution had helped push the market to its best yearly start in decades.

-Those hopes are now being dashed and replaced by concerns that the trade war could stunt what has already been slow and fragile economic growth.
-Analysts have warned that the deterioration in relations and the potential for the worst-case scenario of failed trade talks will put a dent in the U.S. and China's economic prospects.
+Those hopes are now being dashed and replaced by concerns that the trade war could crimp what is otherwise a mostly healthy economy.
+Analysts have warned that failed trade talks and the deterioration in relations will put a dent in the U.S. and China's economic prospects.

+"The larger issue with the tariffs isn't the specific amounts of tariffs at any given time, but the uncertainty that's surrounding these tariffs and the 'what's-next?' of an escalating trade war," said Willie Delwiche, investment strategist at Baird.
+"That weighs on the global economy and could then weigh on the U.S. economy."

-The Dow Jones Industrial Average dove 566 points, or 2.2%, to 25,374 as of 11 a.m.
-Boeing and Apple fell the most in the Dow.
+The Dow dove 544 points, or 2.1%, to 25,398 as of 3:08 p.m.
+Eastern Time.
+Earlier, it was down 719 points.
+Boeing and Caterpillar fell the most in the Dow.
 Both companies get a significant amount of revenue from China and stand to lose heavily if the trade war drags on.
+Boeing slid 4.2% and Caterpillar was 4.4% lower.

 The broader S&P 500 index fell 2.1%.
-The benchmark index is coming off its worst week since December, but is still up sharply for the year.
-The technology heavy Nasdaq fell 3%.
+The benchmark index is coming off its worst week since January, though it's still up sharply for the year.
+The Nasdaq, which is heavily weighted with technology stocks, slid 2.9%, on track for its biggest daily loss of the year.

-Technology stocks are bearing the heaviest losses.
-Apple fell 5.1% and Cisco fell 3.8%.
+Technology stocks were bearing the heaviest losses.
+Apple fell 5% and Cisco slid 3.4%.
 Chipmakers and other technology companies have warned that uncertainty over the trade war's outcome is prompting a slowdown in orders.

 Bank stocks also fell sharply.
-Bank of America shed 3.6% and JPMorgan Chase fell 2.6%.
+Bank of America dropped 3.8% and JPMorgan Chase fell 2.1%.

 Safe-play holdings were the only winners as traders sought to reduce their exposure to risk.
 Utilities were the only sector to rise on the stock market, and prices for U.S. government bonds, which are considered ultra-safe investments, rose sharply, sending yields lower.
 The yield on the 10-year Treasury fell to 2.40% from 2.45% late Friday.

 Overseas markets also fell.
-European indexes were down a bit more than 1%.
+European indexes mostly finished more than 1% lower.
 In Asia, the Shanghai Composite index fell 1.2%.
 Japan's Nikkei 225 index gave up 0.7% and South Korea's Kospi fell 1.4%.

+In another sign of how nervous investors were feeling, an index known as Wall Street's "fear gauge," which measures how much volatility the market expects in the future, spiked 27%.
+The VIX, however, is still far below the elevated levels it reached at the end of last year when the S&P 500 came extremely close to entering a bear market, meaning a decline of 20% or more from a recent peak.

 Trade talks between the U.S. and China concluded Friday with no agreement and with the U.S. increasing import tariffs on $200 billion of Chinese goods to 25% from 10%.
 Officials also said they were preparing to expand tariffs to cover another $300 billion of goods.